mantidproject/mantid/dev-docs/source/SystemTests.rst

 Selecting Tests to Run From IDE
 -------------------------------

-System tests can be ran from the MSVC IDE using the ``SystemTests`` target, which behaves in a similar way to unit test targets.
+System tests can be run from the MSVC IDE using the ``SystemTests`` target, which behaves in a similar way to unit test targets.
 One key advantage is that it allows you to start Mantid in a debug environment rather than attach to one midway through.